-As explained more fully in the Statement of the Director of Resources' Responsibilities, the Director of Resources is responsible for the preparation of the pension fund's financial statements in accordance with applicable United Kingdom law.
+As explained more fully in the Statement of the Director of Resource's Responsibilities, the Director of Resources is responsible for the preparation of the pension fund's financial statements in accordance with applicable United Kingdom law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.

-Our responsibility is to report to you my opinion on the consistency of the pension fund financial statements within the pension fund annual report with the pension fund financial statements in the statement of accounts of The Royal Borough of Windsor and Maidenhead, and its compliance with applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22.
+Our responsibility is to report to you my opinion on the consistency of the pension fund financial statements within the pension fund annual report with the pension fund financial statements in the statement of accounts of the Royal Borough of Windsor and Maidenhead, and its compliance with applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22.

-We also read the other information contained in the pension fund annual report and consider the implications for my report if we become aware of any apparent misstatements or material inconsistencies with the pension fund financial statements.
+We also read the other information contained in the pension fund annual report and consider the implications for our report if we become aware of any apparent misstatements or material inconsistencies with the pension fund financial statements.
 The other information consists only the information included in the pension fund's Annual Report, other than the financial statements and our auditor's report thereon.